Key takeaways

 • Appreciation is not a sure thing: “The value of homes in a given area depends much on the overall economy of that area,” says Orefice.
 “Look at Detroit, for example, to see the effects of urban decay on real estate values.”

 • Homeownership costs can increase: If you have a fixed-rate mortgage, your monthly principal and interest payments will remain unchanged over the life of your loan.
-But other associated homeownership costs — including property taxes, maintenance expenses and insurance premiums — usually increase over time.
+But other associated homeownership costs — including property taxes, maintenance expenses and insurance premiums — are likely to increase over time.

-• Renting offers more flexibility: As a renter, you can easily pick up and relocate anywhere you choose from one lease to the next.
-But it’s not as simple a process to sell a home.
-Also, homeowners tend to have a lot of money tied up in the home — this means you have less liquidity, and less available cash to spend on other needs or emergencies.
+• Renting offers more flexibility: As a renter, you can easily pick up and relocate anywhere you choose from one lease to the next; it’s not as simple a process to sell a home.
+Also, homeowners tend to have a lot of their money tied up in the home.
+This means you have less liquidity, and less available cash to spend on other needs or emergencies.

 Should you buy a house now or wait?

-Home prices and mortgage rates are both fairly high right now.
-But regardless of the current market climate, buying now versus buying later depends heavily on your financial circumstances.
+Yes, home prices and mortgage rates are both high right now.
+But regardless of the current market climate, whether it’s smarter to buy now or wait things out depends heavily on your financial circumstances.

-If you have good credit, steady employment and enough savings for a down payment plus closing costs, it may be worth buying now rather than trying to wait out the market.
+If you have good credit, steady employment and enough savings for a down payment and closing costs, it may be worth buying now rather than trying to wait out the market.

-However, if you’re not extremely financially stable at this point in your life — if you could benefit from some time to build up more savings or improve your credit score, for example — waiting could be your best bet.
-Prices are starting to come down, albeit slowly, and real estate experts don’t foresee a housing market crash anytime soon.
-“If you can wait a year or two, I think you’ll find the market to be much more favorable,” says Orifice.
+However, if you’re not very financially stable at this point in your life — if you could benefit from some time to build up more savings or improve your credit score, for example — waiting could be your best bet.

 FAQs